geik/portfolio2/03-development.md

 ### Creativity & Aesthetics

-When I started my Bachelor, I thought that I had a pretty solid background regarding creativity and crafting, but during the first year I found out that I was only at the very start of a journey and that I had a lot to learn.
+When I started my bachelor, I thought that I had a pretty solid background regarding creativity and crafting, but during the first year I found out that I was only at the very start of a journey and that I had a lot to learn.

 I gained the ability to use a various array of tools to use in the creative process.
 I like to use these tools as a means to explore and shape a concept.
 Mainly through the use of rough exploratory sketches and spatial explorations.
 I like to sketch out my ideas to explore the different possible shapes, features and modalities.
 I can turn these rough ideas and sketches into a digital concept through CAD and computer modelling, from that point on I will turn those concepts into a tangible design through the use of 3D printing or woodworking to be able to witness the physical aspect of interacting with the concept.